Human trafficking in Serbia

-Serbia is a source, transit, and destination country for women and girls trafficked transnationally and internally for the purpose of commercial sexual exploitation.
-Foreign victims are trafficked to Serbia from Macedonia, Ukraine, Moldova, Bosnia and Herzegovina, Bulgaria, Romania, Croatia, Albania, and the People's Republic of China.
-Serbia is a transit country for victims trafficked from Bosnia, Croatia, and Slovenia and destined for Italy and other countries.
+In 2008, Serbia was a source, transit, and destination country for women and girls trafficked transnationally and internally for the purpose of commercial sexual exploitation.
+Foreign victims were trafficked to Serbia from Macedonia, Ukraine, Moldova, Bosnia and Herzegovina, Bulgaria, Romania, Croatia, Albania, and the People's Republic of China.
+Serbia was a transit country for victims trafficked from Bosnia, Croatia, and Slovenia and destined for Italy and other countries.
 Internal sex trafficking of Serbian women and girls continued to increase as of 2007, comprising more than three-fourths of trafficking cases in 2007.
-Some children continue to be trafficked into forced labor or forced street begging.
+Some children continued to be trafficked into forced labor or forced street begging.
 According to non-governmental organizations (NGOs) and law enforcement, efforts to shut down known brothels continue to prompt traffickers to better conceal victims of trafficking.

-According to the U.S. government, the government of Serbia does not fully comply with the minimum standards for the elimination of trafficking set out by the U.S., though it is making significant efforts to do so.
+According to the U.S. government, in 2008 the government of Serbia did not fully comply with the minimum standards for the elimination of trafficking set out by the U.S., though it made significant efforts to do so.
 In 2007, the government increased national funding for combating trafficking in persons, actively investigated trafficking, prosecuted high-level cases, and took a step in addressing trafficking-related corruption by investigating and charging a state prosecutor for complicity.
 During 2007, the government improved its capacity to assist trafficking victims via the establishment of 11 new municipal teams made up of government officials and NGO representatives.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The country was on the Tier 2 Watch List in 2023.

+In 2023, the Organised Crime Index gave the country a score of 6 out of 10 for human trafficking, noting that while the government works on its prevention, its provision for victims has gone down over recent years.

+The 2023 GRETA report noted that the government was improving provision for victims, especially with legal aid and health care; however, prosecutors often see the crime as a lesser offence.

-Prosecution
+Prosecution (2008)

 The Government of Serbia actively investigates trafficking cases, though its court often imposes relatively lenient sentences on convicted trafficking offenders.
 The criminal code for Serbia criminally prohibits sex and labor trafficking in article 388 and prescribes penalties that are commensurate with those prescribed for other grave offenses, such as rape.
 In 2007, the government investigated and charged 62 persons with trafficking.
 The government reported at least 23 trafficking convictions in 2007.
 Trials often last months or years, and convicted traffickers often delay serving their sentences, sometimes by several years, by filing multiple appeals.
 This sometimes results in convicted traffickers remaining free and possibly continuing to exploit victims.